 - minor health problems treated with drugs that cause side effects

-The internet has given the public access to information that they did not previously have, and consumers are researching their conditions and alternatives to conventional treatment.
-Where an illness is not life-threatening, many people are choosing to start with natural, non-toxic and non-invasive techniques.
+The internet has given the public access to information that they did not previously have and consumers are now researching their own conditions and alternatives to conventional treatment.
+Where an illness is not life-threatening many people are choosing to start with natural, non-toxic and non-invasive techniques.

 We are now seeing a paradigm shift in healthcare.
 Today there are a small number of NHS funded hospitals specialising in integrated medicine, with consultations that consider the emotional causes of disease and treatments on offer including diet and lifestyle modification, homeopathy, acupuncture, meditation and mindfulness.
 Conventional medical professionals, who previously shunned the ideas of naturopathy, are now starting to recommend naturopathic techniques including stress reduction, avoidance of pollutants, exercise and dietary modification.
 While some patients would still rather pop a pill than take responsibility for their own healing, more and more people are now enjoying the benefits of natural healing.